Mother and son's deportation pits senator against Homeland Security

 'We can't disobey the law'

-When he was informed of the deportation, Casey said he called the Department of Homeland Security and ICE and left messages that have not been returned.
+When he was informed of the deportation, Casey said he called the Department of Homeland Security and ICE and left messages.
+ICE returned his calls several hours later; Secretary Kelly did not return his calls until early Thursday morning.

-Kelly denied that accusation Thursday, saying he'd tried to reach Casey numerous times and hadn't received a call back from the senator or his staff.

-"I'll try for the rest of the day and maybe for the rest of my life to try to talk to him," Kelly said.
+"We didn't agree much, but we stated our disagreements," said Casey in a conference call with reporters on Thursday afternoon.

-When he does, he said he'll relay the same message the senator got in a phone call with the head of ICE.
+Kelly said he would relay the same message the senator got in a phone call with the head of ICE.

 "We can't disobey the law," he said.